cirosantilli/linux-kernel-module-cheat/README.md

 Then run as:

     time ./runqemu -n -- -trace exec_tb,file=trace
+    ./qemu/scripts/simpletrace.py qemu/trace-events trace >trace.txt
     wc -l trace

+This requires:

+-   `./configure --enable-trace-backends=simple`.
+This logs in a binary format to the trace file.

+    It makes 3x execution faster than the default trace backend which logs human readable data to stdout.

+    This also alters the actual execution, and reduces the instruction count by 10M TODO understand exactly why, possibly due to the `All QSes seen` thing.

-This requires the simple QEMU patch mentioned at: <https://rwmj.wordpress.com/2016/03/17/tracing-qemu-guest-execution/>
+-   the simple QEMU patch mentioned at: <https://rwmj.wordpress.com/2016/03/17/tracing-qemu-guest-execution/>

 Possible improvements: